InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 supportedAPIs : Array of string, // list of supported APIs (prefix strings), e.g. used while loading.
 Example: ["tcfeuv2","uspv1"]

 cmpId : Number, // IAB assigned CMP ID, may be 0 during stub/loading

+sectionList : Array of Number, // may be empty during loading of the CMP

+applicableSections: Array of Number, // Section ID considered to be in force for this transaction.
+In most cases, this field should have a single section ID.
+In rare occasions where such a single section ID can not be determined, the field may contain up to 2 values.
+The value can be 0 or a Section ID specified by the Publisher / Advertiser, during stub / load.
+When no section is applicable, the value will be -1.

+gppString: String // the complete encoded GPP string, may be empty during CMP load

 }